ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Bennet, and which she never failed to contradict as a most scandalous falsehood.

-Even Elizabeth began to fear--not that Bingley was indifferent--but that his sisters would be successful in keeping him away.
+Even Elizabeth began to fear -- not that Bingley was indifferent -- but that his sisters would be successful in keeping him away.
 Unwilling as she was to admit an idea so destructive of Jane's happiness, and so dishonorable to the stability of her lover, she could not prevent its